 14 PRO Air 40/2242, Benito Operations Report No 6, dd.17 Apr 41.

-15 PRO Air 40/2242, Benito Operations Report No 7, dd.18 Mar 41. the all-important bomb release signal, occurred.
-This seemed to confirm that Domino was having an effect after all, although German records do not appear to substantiate this claim.
-Bad weather intervened after the 22nd of the month, preventing further heavy raids from taking place at night, although Bristol and Avonmouth were attacked on 29-30 March by aircraft from KGr 100, seven of them using X-Gerät, while four bombed visually.
-At the same time five aircraft from 111/KG 26 used Y-Gerät successfully and without interference.
-17 The Germans used the Morlaix transmitters less in June and by the 21st of the month ceased operations entirely.
+15 PRO Air 40/2242, Benito Operations Report No 7, dd.18 Mar 41.

+the all-important bomb release signal, occurred.
+This seemed to confirm that Domino was having an effect after all, although German records do not appear to substantiate this claim.16 Bad weather intervened after the 22nd of the month, preventing further heavy raids from taking place at night, although Bristol and Avonmouth were attacked on 29-30 March by aircraft from KGr 100, seven of them using X-Gerät, while four bombed visually.
+At the same time five aircraft from 111/KG 26 used Y-Gerät successfully and without interference.17

+The Germans used the Morlaix transmitters less in June and by the 21st of the month ceased operations entirely.
 This was possibly due to the transfer of much of the Luftwaffe in the West to the Mediterranean and Eastern areas.
 The Cherbourg and Calais stations, however, remained as active as ever, three changes of frequency being recorded on several separate occasions.
-Evidence now became available about the efficacy of the countermeasure code-named Bromide, much of it stemming from statements made by captured German aircrew.
-Luftwaffe records are silent on the matter of interference at this particular time, although they do indicate that the X-Verfahren system had been in use as an accurate bombing aid since the night 13-14 August 1940.
-Nonetheless, when RAF St Athan was attacked on the night of 28-29 April 1941, a British analysis of the raid confirmed the efficacy of the Bromides, as the crossbeams had been jammed successfully, 16 PRO Air 41/46, p.22; Ken Wakefield, Pfadfinder, p.128.
-17 Ken Wakefield, Pfadfinder, p.129.
+Evidence now became available about the efficacy of the countermeasure code-named Bromide, much of it stemming from statements made by captured German aircrew.18 Luftwaffe records are silent on the matter of interference at this particular time, although they do indicate that the X-Verfahren system had been in use as an accurate bombing aid since the night 13-14 August 1940.19 Nonetheless, when RAF St Athan was attacked on the night of 28-29 April 1941, a British analysis of the raid confirmed the efficacy of the Bromides, as the crossbeams had been jammed successfully, but not those used for the approach to the target.20 The latter originated too far away to be affected.
+Bombs were dropped correctly on line but were found to be a mile out so far as range was concerned.
+The Ruffian system continued to be employed up to the end of May 1941, and beyond, but with diminishing effect.21 In fact the Ruffians were withdrawn from operational use in July, but Luftwaffe signals personnel continued to transmit on 66-77 Mcs. for deception purposes.

+16 PRO Air 41/46, p.22; Ken Wakefield, Pfadfinder, p.128.

 18 AWA Report BC/G/2 dd.
 Feb 41; ADI (K) Report No 341/1941, both quoted in PRO Air 41/46, p.17.
-19 Ken Wakefield, Pfadfinder, p.42.